Irsanarisandy/irsanarisandy/README.md

 </div>
 <br />

-I am a Fullstack Website Developer, currently working for an Australian company.
+I am a Fullstack Developer, currently working for an Australian company.
 I am passionate and well-organised, with high attention to detail and dedication to getting things done.
 I chose this career because I have a passion for learning and helping people solve real-life problems.

-I like to discover new web technologies, while also keep up with the latest trend in my career.
+I like to discover new technologies, while also keep up with the latest trend in my career.
 My current [online profile](https://irsanarisandy.vercel.app/) website, for example, was created using [Next.js](https://nextjs.org/), [TailwindCSS](https://tailwindcss.com/) and [TinaCMS](https://tina.io/).
 I am also interested in blockchain and cryptocurrency.

 Languages and frameworks I use includes: (checkout the [about](https://irsanarisandy.vercel.app/about) page of my website for more details)
 <div>